-□ No or N/A
+□ No

 TRU campuses are on the traditional lands of the Tk'emlúps te Secwépemc (Kamloops) and the T'exelc (Williams Lake) within Secwépemc'ulucw, the traditional and unceded territory of the Secwépemc.
 The region TRU serves also extends into the territories of the St'át'imc, Nlaka'pamux, Nuxalk, Tŝilhqot'in, and Dakelh, and Syilx peoples.